nus-cs2103-AY2021S1/tp/docs/team/audreyfelicio.md

 Given below are my contributions to the project.

+* **Code Contribution**
+  * Here is the link to [my code](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=AudreyFelicio&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=AudreyFelicio&tabRepo=AY2021S1-CS2103T-T15-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other) on the tP Code Dashboard.

+* **Enhancements implemented**
   * **New Feature**: Added the ability to update existing stocks in the inventory.
     * What it does: Allows the user to update the details of the desired stock.
     * Justification: This feature improves the user experience as user can easily edit the details of existing stocks.
 Users now do not need to remove the item and then add them back in order to edit the details.
     * Highlights: Multiple stocks are able to be updated in one step.
 User can update the name, source, low quantity threshold, quantity, and location details of a stock.

   * **New Feature**: Added the ability to sort existing stocks in the inventory.
     * What it does: Allows the user to sort the stocks in the inventory by the field the user wants.
     * Justification: This feature improves the user experience as the user can list the existing stocks by the user's order preference.
 Sorting in alphabetical order also helps for easier viewing of stocks.
     * Highlights: User can sort by name, source, quantity, serial number, or location.
 For each field the user can also further specify whether to sort in ascending or descending order.

   * **New Feature**: Added the ability to suggest correct commands to the user.
     * What it does: Suggests the correct command format to the user if the command user input is in the wrong format.
     * Justification: This feature improves the user experience as the user can view and type the correct command form easily after entering a faulty command.
 This makes the user more convenient as every time the user enters a wrong command format, the user will not need to refer to the user guide or help and instead just need to type the suggested message.
     * Highlights: This feature uses the minimum edit distance heuristics to calculate the closest correct command word.
     The suggestion for the fields and prefixes is generated based on the user input itself.
 The minimum edit distance heuristics is implemented using dynamic programming algorithm.

 * **Git & Repository**:
   * Created the team repository by forking from `nus-cs2103-AY2021S1/tp`.